Weekend bike camping trip from New Glarus to Madison, Wisconsin

 Sunday morning brought thunderstorms and rains showers.
 Fortunately, Mother Nature cooperated with us and by the time we were packed up and ready to ride back to New Glarus the rain stopped.
 We were left with a hot, muggy day, but still a good day for riding.

 Our first stop was at Bradbury’s in downtown Madison for some coffee and crepes.
 We ordered a strawberry crepe and a smoked trout crepe.
 They were excellent.
 Inside Bradbury’s we got asked by another customer if we were riding across the country.
-Unfortunately we had to explain we had only come from New Glarus, but it’s kind of cool to know that’s the impression we give people.
-Most likely it’s Brian’s bike with all the bags he has loaded on it.
+Unfortunately, we had to explain we had only come from New Glarus, but it’s kind of cool to know that’s the impression we give people.

 The rest of the way to New Glarus was enjoyable.
 We met some other riders on the trail who had overnight gear.
 They said they had started in Madison the day before, stayed in New Glarus and were now heading back.
 So we weren’t the only ones with this idea.